ELITE FAIRWAYS

 • ·Best resort-luxury answer: Finca Cortesin

-• ·Best non-Andalusian prestige course: Camiral Stadium Course
+• ·Best northern resort heavyweight: Camiral Stadium Course

 Chapter 03